yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

  (6) CamelCase https://jsfiddle.net/yschen25/x2n3oc8y/11/ <br/>
 <br/><br/>

-:white_check_mark: 3.1 Why Can’t Browsers Read JSX?
+3.1 Why Can’t Browsers Read JSX?
 > - Browsers can only read JavaScript objects but `JSX in not a regular JavaScript object`.
 Thus to enable a browser to read JSX, first, we need to transform JSX file into a JavaScript object using `JSX transformers` like Babel and then pass it to the browser.
 <br/><br/>

-:white_check_mark: 4.
-What Is Virtual DOM?
+4. What Is Virtual DOM?

 <p align="center">
 <img src="img/virtual_DOM2.jpg" alt="virtual DOM" title="virtual DOM" width="70%">